 While the data set we have been able to compile from secondary sources is limited, often of uncertain quality, and for most variables an indirect, proxy measure of economic activity, we believe it has allowed a somewhat more rigorous and systematic discussion of the main themes found in the historical literature.
-In some cases, the "test" is reasonably strong-though all of them could be subjected to more definitive tests with archival data-in others, it is very tenuous, at best suggestive.
-Given the usual limitations of economic data for historical periods, even the latter are worth doing and presenting wih due qualification.
+In some cases, the "test" is reasonably strong - though all of them could be subjected to more definitive tests with archival data - in others, it is very tenuous, at best suggestive, though this is not unusual given the limitations of economic data for historical periods.

-The first historical hypothesis-HH1- concerns the limited population-carrying capacity of the small Ragusan territory even at its full extent.
-The work of Vekaric (98) in fact posits this and shows that at its peak the Ragusan Republic , at its full territorial extent in 1500, saw the peak of population, approximately 90,000..., which he contends was above its capacity and only reached this level due to large flow of Balkan refugees in preceding centuries as the Ottoman Empire expanded..
-Our analysis adds to this and supports such a view by showing that despite the continued and rapid expansion of shipping tonnage and presumably economic power, the population did not increase as one might expect , but actually began its long-term decline.
+The first historical hypothesis - HH1 - concerns the limited population-carrying capacity of the small Ragusan territory even at its peak.
+The work of Vekarić (1998) in fact posits this and shows that at its peak the Ragusan Republic, at its full territorial extent in 1500, saw the peak of population, approximately 90,000, which he contends was above its capacity and only reached this level due to large flow of Balkan refugees in the preceding centuries as the Ottoman Empire expanded.
+Our analysis adds to this and supports such a view by showing that despite the continued and rapid expansion of shipping tonnage and presumably economic power, the population did not increase as one might expect, but actually began its long-term decline.